 The written document should reflect an effort by the student and not be the work of the research advisor.
 It is expected that the Comprehensive Exam research component will be parallel to, but not necessarily identical to, the candidate's dissertation.
 To ensure this, the candidate's research proposal cannot be identical to research previously proposed by the advisor, e.g., to an external funding agency and must clearly identify the candidate's work.
-The candidate may, however, use the same research hypothesis and design new experimental/computational/modeling pathways to validate the hypothesis or objective.
+The candidate may, however. use research hypothesis design the same and new experimental/computational/modeling pathways to validate the hypothesis or objective.
 The advisor must work with the student on the direction of research, points of clarification, essential grammar and technical style, and on improving the structure of the document.
 However, it is up to the student to produce the majority of the document and the student is the one responsible for the final product.
-Specifically, the student is responsible for the final product.
-Specifically, the student is responsible for the final product.
-Specifically, and editing for clarity of the content.
+Specifically, the student is responsible for the writing of the document.
+The advisor must provide mentoring guidance regarding formatting, and editing for clarity of the content.